Algorithms

 CV Normalization (Gain-Invariant Turbulence)

-This is the Coefficient of Variation (CV), a dimensionless ratio that is mathematically invariant to linear gain scaling:
+CV is a dimensionless ratio that is mathematically invariant to linear gain scaling:

 CV normalization is automatically enabled when: 1.
 Gain lock mode is disabled 2.
 Gain lock mode is auto and lock was skipped (e.g., signal too strong, AGC < 30) 3.
 Platform does not support gain lock (ESP32 Base, ESP32-S2)